Dwarf-Community/Dwarf/README.md

 `git submodule init`
 `git submodule update --recursive --remote`
 You now need to adjust the settings.py file (in `/project-name/project-name`) as follows:
-- Set the database backend to PostgreSQL.
+- Set the database backend to PostgreSQL (recommended):
     Example:
 ```python
     DATABASES = {